wd5gnr/1802UNO/readme.md

 * PC - Protect memory toggle so that load mode displays data
 * SST - Single step
 * 0-F - Build up hex number.
 Accumulates 16-bits although you can only see the lower 8.
 For load mode, the lower 8 is used.
 For AD all 16-bits are used.
-* SST - Hold down for one second to save RAM to EEPROM
+* DA - Hold down for one second to save RAM to EEPROM
 * AD - Hold down for one second when not running and not memory protected to read RAM from EEPROM